 - Late shipment rate: < 4%

-Even if you aren’t selling in a restricted category you should still be around these levels so as to not fall foul should Amazon move the goal posts.
+Even if you aren’t selling in a restricted category, you should still be around these levels to not fall foul should Amazon move the goalposts.

-Salability refers to the attractiveness of a business to own.
+There are steps you can take to make your business more salable.
 A business can be valuable but also unattractive to operate.
-For example, it might have unrivalled prices and great sales, but require 80 hours per week in managing suppliers in China.
+For example, a business might have unrivaled prices and great sales, but requires 80 hours per week to manage suppliers in China.
 Buyers are often not interested in acquiring a job.

-Improving the salability of your business is all about making it look appealing to buyers from the outside and the inside.
+Improving the attractiveness of your business is about making it look appealing to buyers from the outside and the inside.
 There are a few tips you can roll out quite quickly that will dramatically improve this.

-Have detailed financials prepared for a sale of your business.
-If you’ve been using an accounting application like QuickBooks that will help but if not, make sure to bring your accounts up to date and keep them that way going into a sale process.
+It will help if you have detailed financials prepared for the sale of your business.
+If you’ve been using an accounting application like QuickBooks, this will help but if not, make sure to bring your accounts up to date and keep them that way going into a sale process.

-Serious buyers don’t want have to go through months and months of financial records and tax returns trying to piece together the financial picture.
-If you decide to work with a broker they will help with this (more on that below).
+Serious buyers don’t want to go through months and months of financial records and tax returns trying to piece together the financial picture.
+If you decide to work with an M&A advisor, they will help with this.

-It’s also useful to have to hand any analytics you have for the business.
+It’s also helpful to have any analytics you have for the business at hand.
 This can be ad campaigns, email data (if captured) and traffic data for a brand site if you have one.

-As discussed in the general valuation factors, the time the owner spends in the business is a key driver of valuation.
-To the extent you can reliably outsource tasks to virtual assistants or contractors, you’ll benefit from the premium that is attached to businesses that are more passive in nature.
+As discussed in the general valuation factors, the time the owner spends in the business is a crucial driver of valuation.
+To the extent you can reliably outsource tasks to virtual assistants or contractors, you’ll benefit from the premium attached to more passive businesses.
 We’ve written previously on the best ways to go about doing this.

-Sellers should not underestimate the ‘power of passivity’; it is a potentially significant value driver for your overall business sale.
-Business owners that have reliably removed themselves from operations can expect to receive a substantive uplift in valuation multiple when it comes sell.
+Sellers should not underestimate the power of passivity; it is a potentially significant value driver for your overall business sale.
+Business owners that have reliably removed themselves from operations can expect to receive a substantive uplift in valuation multiple when it comes to selling.

 Leaving some ‘powder in the keg’ for a new owner in the form of immediate future upside can be a deal sweetener that brings more buyers to the table.

 For example, if you’ve just negotiated 2-3 new products and written the sales copy for the listing, consider holding off and gifting them to the buyer.
-Its likely that the value uplift you receive for the whole business will be more than the additional sales you might have got from releasing the products in the short term.
+The value uplift you receive for the whole business will likely be more than the additional sales you might have got from releasing the products in the short term.

-Similarly, if you’ve evaluated a new market (say Mexico where FBA has just opened up), found a new supplier and organized a marketing strategy, consider using this as an additional marketing tool in the sale of your business.
+Similarly, if you’ve evaluated a new market, found a new supplier and organized a marketing strategy, consider using this as an additional marketing tool to sell your business.

-Ok, now you have a better sense of FBA valuation drivers and some ideas for an exit strategy, its time to consider the sale itself.
+When you have a better sense of FBA valuation drivers and some ideas for an exit strategy, it’s time to consider the sale itself.

 How to Sell an Amazon FBA Business

-If you’re looking to sell your FBA business you have four main options available to you:
+If you’re looking to sell your Amazon FBA business, you have four main options available to you:

 - Auction – sell through an auction platform

-- Broker – hire a professional broker to sell the business on your behalf
+- M&A advisor – hire a professional broker to sell the business on your behalf

 - Direct – cold approach potential buyers and sell the business yourself